atDoyle/Udacity-Full-Stack-Web-Developer/Logs-Analysis/README.md

 If you do not have Python 3.6 installed on your computer, the most recent version can be downloaded from the [Downloads page on the Python Software Foundation website](https://www.python.org/downloads/).

+Once these steps have been completed, the repository should be dowlnaded and saved in the shared vagrant directory.

 ### Running the Files

 The first thing that needs to be done is loading the data into the virtual machine.
 To do that, first log into the virtual machine using **vagrant ssh**.
 After logging in, cd into the **/vagrant** shared directory and enter the command **psql -d news -f newsdata.sql**.
 After the data has been loaded the queries can be run successfully using the **python** command for each .py script in the respository.
 The results of each query will print in the prompt as well as into its own text file.